oi-analytics/oi-analytics.github.io/about.md

 <br>
 <br>
 <img src="/assets/img/directors.png" alt="OIA Directors">

 <b>Prof. Jim Hall</b>

 Founder and Director of OIA

 Professor of Climate and Environmental Risk and lead of OPSIS, University of Oxford

 <b>Dr. Raghav Pant</b>

 Founder and Director of OIA

 Senior Research Associate at OPSIS, University of Oxford

 <b>Dr. Scott Thacker</b>

 Founder and Managing Director of OIA

 Honorary Research Associate at OPSIS, University of Oxford

+OIA works with a diverse team of expert associates to deliver value and excellence to clients on every project.